-Check the depth of the hole one last time before setting the plant.
-Remember the top of the ball should be 1-3" above the grade of the surrounding soil.
-Now carefully lift the plant by the root ball or roll it gently into the hole.
+Before setting the plant in the hole, use a tape measure to check the hole depth one last time.
+Again, the top of the ball should be 1-3″ above grade.
+Carefully lift the plant by the root ball or roll it gently into the hole.

 With the plant safely in the hole, it is time to backfill.
-The majority of your backfill should be the actual soil that came out of the hole you dug.
-Organic matter such as compost, plant starter or peat moss may be added to the backfill; however, it should not exceed 20% of the backfill and should be mixed thoroughly with the existing backfill soil.
+The majority of your backfill should be the soil that came out of the hole.
+Amendments like compost, plant starter, or peat moss can be added to the backfill; however, it shouldn’t exceed 20% of the backfill.
+Mix any amendments in thoroughly before backfilling.

 Backfill in layers.
 After each layer, check the plant from all angles to ensure it remains straight – this is the optimal time to adjust the plant.
 Gently compress between each layer.
 Add water to help settle the soil and to give the lower roots a drink.
 DON’T WRENCH the trunk to correct posture.
 Use a shovel to lift under the root zone, add backfill, and compress accordingly.

 Typically, you don’t fertilize during planting.
 Instead, allow the plant to establish before trying to stimulate growth.